vusec/revanc/README.md

 Q. What operating systems are currently supported?

-The code can currently be built for Linux, BSD and Mac OS X.
+The code can currently be built for BSD, Linux, Mac OS X and Microsoft Windows (using MSYS 2).

 Q. Does this attack work on hardened systems with ASLR enabled?